fbpx

 What Happens if Your Pool Alkalinity is Too High?

-Since your alkalinity impacts your pH, and your pH impacts almost everything in your water, high alkalinity can cause a range of issues.
+Since alkalinity impacts pH, which in turn impacts almost everything in water, high alkalinity can cause a range of issues.

 Causes High pH